samuelurom/JavaScript/README.md

 # JavaScript
-JavaScript Projects from basic to advanced.
+This repository includes some of my JavaScript projects from basic to advanced.